CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 With the SD Desktop service, you can easily manage volumes and pause, reboot or delete your virtual desktops.
 Below we illustrate the main available options.

 !!!
 Note
     These options are available only on virtual desktops created after February 2, 2023.
-Please [contact us](../../support/contact.md) if you are working with older desktops.
+Please [contact service desk](../../support/contact.md) if you are working with older desktops.

 ## Detaching and reattaching a volume